Some of the more common conflicts from which employees, officers, and directors must refrain are set forth below:

 Family members.
 A conflict of interest may be encountered when doing business with or competing with organizations in which you have an ownership interest or your family member has an ownership or employment interest.
-“Family members” include a spouse, parents, children, siblings and in-laws.
-Business must not be conducted on behalf of the Company with family members or an organization with which a family member is associated, unless such business relationship has been disclosed to and authorized by the President of J. Kent Staffing.
+“Family members” include a spouse, parents, children, siblings, and in-laws.
+Business must not be conducted on behalf of the Company with family members or an organization with which a family member is associated unless such a business relationship has been disclosed to and authorized by the President of J. Kent Staffing.

-- Personal use of Company assets.
-Employees, directors and officers may not use Company assets, labor or information for personal use, other than incidental personal use, unless approved by the Presidnet of J. Kent Staffing or as part of a compensation or expense reimbursement program.
-Any employee, officer or director who is aware of a conflict of interest or is concerned that a conflict might develop, is required to discuss the matter with the the President of J. Kent Staffing.
+Personal use of Company assets.
+Employees, directors, and officers may not use Company assets, labor or information for personal use, other than incidental personal use, unless approved by the President of J. Kent Staffing or as part of a compensation or expense reimbursement program.
+Any employee, officer or director who is aware of a conflict of interest or is concerned that a conflict might develop, is required to discuss the matter with the President of J. Kent Staffing.

 A “conflict of interest” occurs when an individual’s private interest interferes or appears to interfere with the interests of the Company.
 Conflicts of interest are prohibited as a matter of Company policy unless they have been approved by the Company.
 In particular, an employee, officer or director must never use or attempt to use his or her position at the Company to obtain any improper personal benefit for himself or herself, for his or her family, or for any other person.
 Additionally, a conflict of interest may arise when an employee, officer or director takes actions or has interests that may make it difficult to perform his or her work objectively and effectively.

 AT J. KENT STAFFING WE PRIDE OURSELVES ON OUR VALUES

 Read the Rest of Our Governance Directives & Company Policies